MdNData/ex7-react-course-slider/README.md

 [Slider](https://www.figma.com/file/QfMzzThSYmgabSvn4t8Yfe/Slider?node-id=0%3A1&t=IpsYjMUn3Xj3Hs3N-1)

-#### Setup CSS

-Use CSS to style the container and slides.
-Set the container to position:relative and the slides and prev/next buttons to position:absolute.
-You can also set the width and height of the container and slides to control their size.

 #### Main Logic

 To move the slides back and forth, use the transform property with a translateX value.
 For example, to move the slides to the left, you can use the transform:translateX(-100%) property however to move the slides to the right, you can use the transform:translateX(100%) property.
 For the active slide we will use transform:translateX(0)